Monear/esp_enigma/readme.md

 ## Conclusion

 This ESP32 Enigma Machine project provides a modern implementation of the classic encryption device with a web interface for easy control and monitoring.
 Follow the setup and usage instructions to get started with encrypting and decrypting messages using your own Enigma machine.
-Enjoy exploring the fascinating world of cryptography!